telerik/blazor-docs/knowledge-base/grid-kb-only-one-filtermenu-option.md

 ---
 title: Only one filter option in FilterMenu
-description: How to leave Only one filter option in FilterMenu
+description: How to leave Only one filter option in FilterMenu.
 type: how-to
 page_title: Only one filter option in FilterMenu
 slug: grid-kb-only-one-filtermenu-option